 Another healthcare related job to consider is becoming a travel nurse.
 These jobs entail short-term positions at hospitals and other medical facilities around the world.
-If you’re looking for a high paying travel job, this is it!
+Since COVID, there has been a tremendous rise in this traveling career.
+So, if you’re looking for a high paying travel job, this is it!

 Au Pair is a top travel job for young people

 Income range: $200 – $300 in pocket money per week